getchip/DIP-Docs/source/includes/_vga.md

 xrandr -s 1024x768
 ```

+## Know It

 ### Supported Resolutions
+We cannot provide an exhaustive list of all resolutions, since this can depend on the attached monitor, but here are some observed resolutions:

+  * 1600x900
+  * 1280x1024
+  * 1152x864
+  * 1024x768
+  * 800x600
+  * 640x480
+  * 720x400

+### How to disconnect the DIP
+With great care!
+It's important to pull with an even force to separate the DIP from the CHIP.
+You do not want bent header pins on your DIP!
+We've found that the [IC Extractor](https://en.wikipedia.org/wiki/IC_extractor) is an excellent companion if you want to frequently remove DIPs.

 ## Hack It
 Heat up your soldering iron, the VGA DIP is hackable.
 You may have noticed the pads suitably spaced for 10K trim pots, and the RGB breakouts.
 Here's a photo guide to soldering up some trim pots so you can manually adjust the individual red, green, and blue levels in the image.